NYULibraries/sdr-documentation/accessioning-workflow.md

 ## 10. Commit records to the OpenGeoMetadata repository

 Now we return to the metadata.
 Once you have finalized your metadata records (see step 7), the next step is to commit them to the [`edu.nyu` repository](https://github.com/OpenGeoMetadata/edu.nyu).
-First, take the newly created folders and files from step 7 and create a new update branch on the edu.nyu master repository.
-The best practice is then to commit your changes to that new collection branch, then issue a pull request from that branch into the master branch.
+You can do this as soon as you finish step 7 and place it here, or you can wait until you have finished steps 8-9.
+It doesn't matter.
+First, take the newly created folders and files from step 7 and create a new update branch on the `edu.nyu` master repository.
+The best practice is to commit your changes to that new collection branch, then issue a pull request from that branch into the master branch.

-There are two ways to do this: via Git commands or via the GitHub desktop software.
+There are two ways to create a new branch and submit it as a pull request: via Git commands or via the GitHub desktop software.
 Here's the sample workflow with Git:

 ```bash
 cd ~/git/edu.nyu